-Everyone is familiar with the list of social maladies believed to be at the root of violent criminal behavior: poverty, discrimination, family breakdown, narcotics, gangs and easy access to deadly weapons.
+Everyone is familiar with the list of social maladies believed to be at the root of violent criminal behaviour: Poverty, discrimination, family breakdown, narcotics, gangs and easy access to deadly weapons.
 And it’s clear that every item in the above list contributes to violence and crime.
 However, one key ingredient is rarely acknowledged – spanking.

-The Gluecks also found that the lowest incidence of antisocial behavior is associated with children who are reared from infancy in attentive, supportive, nonviolent families.
+The Gluecks also found that the lowest incidence of antisocial behaviour is associated with children who are reared from infancy in attentive, supportive, nonviolent families.

 Spanking and prejudice

 Spanking fills children with anger and the urge to retaliate.
 But this urge is almost never directly acted upon.
 Even the most severely spanked children, as a general rule, will not strike back at those who have hurt them.
 Instead, they are likely to seek relief in fantasy where they can safely vent their anger against make-believe adversaries.
 Sometimes bullying and acts of cruelty against younger siblings or family pets serve this purpose.
 Much popular entertainment aimed at young audiences caters to this need.

 As children grow and come under the influence of prejudices within their community, their anger can be easily channeled toward scapegoated groups.
 Hate cults and extremist political factions and sects beckon to them with open arms, offering an opportunity to convert fantasy into reality.
 In every generation, more than a few seize that offer.